null

 tip.pngGrow a mixture of different seeds for optimal flavor.
 Alfalfa, broccoli, radish, clover, and mung bean make a nice mix.
 This mix tastes wonderful as a salad with a drizzle of olive oil for added calories.
 It also makes an excellent filler for tortillas and a satisfying topper for soups.

-tip.pngWe suggest having 2 bags (one as a backup container) so a new batch can be started once the first batch has germinated.
-The best place to store the batch without a refrigerator (i.e., while hiking) is in the hemp bag.
-Make sure to keep it moist so it does not dry out.
+tip.pngWe suggest having two bags (one as a backup container) so a new batch can be started once the first batch has germinated.
+The best place to store the batch without a refrigerator (i.e., while hiking) is the hemp bag.
 Make sure to keep it moist so it does not dry out.

 Sprouting on the Trail